 The forecast was showing that it was going to be a bluebird day around the Northwest.
 So, I suggested “Let’s go play in the snow!”
 We’re not talking skiing or snowboarding, we’re talking playing.
 Since we were headed up into the winter wilderness, we needed a CHECKLIST to make sure we had what we would need.¬† Kids (if you have them) IN the car- CHECK.
 Gas in the car- CHECK.
 Chains/Snow Tires- CHECK.¬† Sleds- CHECK.
 Food and beverages (esp.
 HOT Chocolate)- CHECK.
 Find a sledding hill‚Ä¶ well, that’s part of the fun!
 With that, our adventure begins.

 From Bellingham, we drove up the Mt.
-Baker Highway (aka “East 542”) to “Mountain Baker” as Violet calls it.
+Baker Highway (aka “East 542”) to “Mountain Baker” as my daughter Violet calls it.
 There are many places to go sledding once into the upper alpine environment, with the most popular being Picture Lake.
-We chose to head a bit farther up the road.
-We drove past the Mount Baker Ski Area and went to the end of the road just past the Heather Meadows Day Lodge.
-In the summer, the parking lot is known as the Bagley Lakes Trailhead Parking lot.
-But, in the winter it’s simply as far as you can get.
-This is where many backcountry enthusiasts begin their adventures!
+You can’t miss it when you drive up!
+You’ll see the FIRS Mount Baker Chalet.
+There is parking along side the road around the loop up to the Mount Baker Ski Area parking lot.

-The proximity from the parking lot to the edge of the Ski Area is quite close.
-We were able to walk up the cat track and quickly be in some fresh snow on some gentle slopes.
-We went just outside the Ski Area Boundary to be out of the way of skiers/snowboarders/snowshoers coming off the mountain.
-I also wanted to stay close to the car so we would have quick access to our creature comforts.
+We were able to stay close to our car so we would have quick access to our creature comforts.
 The reality when it comes to sledding is that you don’t need a huge, steep hill for fun.
 Really, it’s about making your own sled tracks and then just making laps up and down for as long as you can last.

 It felt like a New England day with blue skies and bitter cold combined with the scenic grandeur of the Swiss Alps.
 We were blessed with the best of all worlds of sun and snow in the shadow of Komo Kulshan (native name for Mt.
 Baker).
 One of the reasons that we chose to go to the top was for the views.
 Looking to the North, we had great views of Goat Mountain and the peaks that border and cross over into Canada.